 ”More biscuits on the bar is where it’s at,” I was often saying to myself.

-The magazines, the movies, the commercials, the YouTube clips and the social media posts are among main sources of ‘fake reality when it comes to muscle appearance.
-Those elements form massive prejudices, which create opportunity for some serious drama later on when people realize that natural bodybuilders can never look like the Photoshopped guys on the cover of muscle magazines.
+The magazines, the movies, the commercials, the YouTube clips and the social media posts are the main sources of fake reality when it comes to muscle appearance.
+They form massive prejudices which create an opportunity for some serious drama when people realize that natural bodybuilders can never look like the Photoshopped guys on the cover of muscle magazines.
 It just can’t happen.
 Sorry.

 This delusional behavior reminds me of a special breed of wackos – the hipsters treating autobiographies of famous rich people like sacred texts.
-You can often see them on the bus reading thick books, which supposedly reveal the secrets of the big CEOs.
+You can often see them on the bus reading thick books which supposedly reveal the secrets of the big CEOs.

 So, what is the true meaning of’ ”do you even lift?”